How Phosphorous Affects Your Lawn and Environment

 Phosphorus in Milorganite

-The phosphorus in Milorganite is plant available but since it’s from a natural source, it’s slow release.
-The phosphorus is literally bound into a homogenous prill that will only release nutrients slowly as heat, friction, and microbes break them down.
+The phosphorus in Milorganite is plant available, but since it’s from a natural source, it’s slow release.
+The phosphorus is literally bound into a homogeneous prill that will only release nutrients slowly as heat, friction, and microbes break them down.
 This is one reason why you don’t have to “water in” your Milorganite after you apply it.
 The prills are not water-soluble.
-Instead, they are slow release which reduces the chances for leaching.
-You can read more about the P in Milorganite here, including a study conducted by the University of Florida in 2007.
+Instead, they are slow-release, which reduces the chances for leaching.
+You can read more about the P in Milorganite here, including a study conducted by the University of Florida.

 comparison image of Milorganite prills vs a common synthethic brand